mechboxes/mech/README.md

 ```

-`mech init` can be used to pull a box file which will be installed and generate a mechfile in the current directory.
+`mech init` can be used to pull a box file which will be installed and generate a Mechfile in the current directory.
 You can also pull boxes from Vagrant Cloud with `mech init freebsd/FreeBSD-11.1-RELEASE`.
 Barring that, `mech up <name>` can also be used to specify a vmx file to start.

 # Install